Myths About Stress

 Stress Myth 2: Stress is always bad for you

-- Knowing the signs and symptoms of our stress response and managing these signs and symptoms will keep us productive and healthy.
-It’s when we mismanage and ignore our (negative) stress response, that our stress response is bad for us, causing us to become dysfunctional and ill.
+Knowing the signs and symptoms of our stress response and managing these signs and symptoms will keep us productive and healthy.
+It’s when we mismanage and ignore our (negative) stressors that our stress response is bad for us, causing us to become dysfunctional and ill.

-- Our response to our stressors can be negative or positive; our state of mind when confronted with stressors dictate our stress response.
-So, remember, only we decide what’s stressful for us, no one else.
+Just like our stressors can be negative or positive, our response to our stressors can be negative or positive; our state of mind when confronted with our stressors will dictate our positive or negative stress response.
+Put simply, we decide what’s stressful for us, no one else.

 Stress Myth 3: Stress is everywhere, so you can’t do anything about it

-Again, what we experience as stress is our stress response; our physiological, biological, psychological and behavioural response to a stressor.
-So, no, this is not everywhere.
+What we experience as stress is our stress response; our physiological, biological, psychological and behavioural response to a stressor.
+So no, this is not everywhere.
 This is our unconscious automatic response to what we perceive is a threat to us (the stressor).
 However, the stressors that trigger our stress response can be anywhere, anything or anybody; but not everywhere and we can do a lot about them.

-We can understand that it’s when we mismanage our stress response, we get overwhelmed by our stressors and perceive that stress is everywhere.
-When things get this bad, we may need stress education or maybe even a stress counsellor to help us find our way through our stressors, put the brakes on our stress responses and balance our stress hormone levels, which are the culprits making us think that stress is everywhere.
+What we should understand is that when we mismanage our stress response, we get overwhelmed by our stressors and perceive that stress is everywhere.
+When things get this bad, we may need stress education or a stress counsellor to help us find our way through our stressors, put the brakes on our stress responses and balance our stress hormone levels; which are the culprits making us think that stress is everywhere.

 Stress Myth 4: The most popular techniques for reducing stress are the best ones

-Some ‘every day’ techniques for reducing stress response:
+Some suggestions for ‘every day’ techniques for reducing stress response are: